DonnerLab/2025_Park_ConfirmationBias-through-Selective-Readout-of-Information-Encoded-in-Human-Parietal-Cortex/README.md

 MATLAB codes used to compute information measures and behavioral metrics in article: <link to paper, DOI>
 MATLAB version: MATLAB2020b, MATLAB2024

 The Figure indices corresponding to figures in the manuscript are included in the script name.
+Script Figure3_*.m can be used to also plot brain maps in Figures S7, S12.
 Script Figure4_*.m plots for main Figure4, and also Supplementary Figures S8, S9 and S10.
 The source data for plotting the figures can be found here at the University of Hamburg Center for Sustainable Data Management: https://doi.org/10.25592/uhhfdm.16918